-- Changing degree programs: you only need to produce evidence of an orientation program if you are applying in at least one field of study in the first regular semester.
+- Changing degree programs: you only need to produce evidence of an orientation program if you are enrolling in at least one field of study in the first regular semester.

-- Applying for a teacher training program: instead of documenting the general orientation program, you will need to produce evidence of a specialized orientation test for teachers, the so-called CCT (Career Counselling for Teachers) [de].
+- Enrolling in a teacher training program: instead of documenting the general orientation program, you will need to produce evidence of a specialized orientation test for teachers, the so-called CCT (Career Counselling for Teachers) [de].

 - Enrolling in a master's degree program: no proof of an orientation program is required.

 - The certificates have no expiration dates.

 Orientation programs recognized by the University of Stuttgart

 In accordance with Section 3, Para.
 1, Nr.
 8 of the University of Stuttgart's Application and Enrollment Regulation, the University recognizes the following study orientation programs as meeting enrollment requirements for all undergraduate programs leading to the bachelor's degree.

 When enrolling in this program, instead of a general-purpose orientation program, you are required to produce evidence of having taken a specialized orientation test for teachers, the so-called CCT (Career Counselling for Teachers) [de].
 The CCT-certificate also has to be produced when changing degree programs for the purpose of entering a teacher training program and when enrolling in a higher regular semester in the teacher training program.

 Exception: Technical Education B.Sc.
 (Technikpädagogik B.Sc.).
 In this case please use one of the general orientation tests or trainings.

 You can choose from the following orientation program options when enrolling in any degree programs other than those for teaching degrees (enrollment in the 1st regular semester; in double degree programs, to at least one study field for the 1st regular semester):